Brief Chronology of Stanford's Early Landscaping

 1889-1892 Douglas supervised Chinese gardeners carrying out propagation, planting, and gardening.

-Spring/Summer 1890 Quad circles planted using many mature plants transplanted from Arizona Garden and the Stanford family residence on San Francisquito Creek.
+Spring/Summer 1890 Quad circles planted using many plants transplanted from Arizona Garden and the Stanford family residence on San Francisquito Creek.

 Oct.
 1, 1891 University opened to students.